Why Choose An Eggceptional Match?

 How long does it take to be matched?

-An Eggceptional Match is a full service agency that custom matches you.
-The length of time can vary.
-A match can be successful within in a few weeks or sometimes it can take a few months.
-It is possible that a match does not occur.
+An Eggceptional Match is a full service, boutique style agency that custom matches you.
+A match can be successful within in a few weeks or sometimes it can take a few months; it is possible that a match does not occur.
 A custom and thoughtful match depends on many factors including personalities, location, fees, insurance coverage and compatible moral/ethical beliefs.
 Although we realize you are eager to get started on your journey, we strive to ensure the best possible match based on all parties’ desires and needs.

 Does An Eggceptional Match coordinate cycles out of state?

-Yes.
-AEM matches Intended parents to egg donors and surrogates throughout the United States and globally.
+AEM matches Intended parents with egg donors and gestational carriers (also referred to as surrogates) throughout the United States and internationally.

 Is there an emergency number for 24/7 contact?

-We do supply an after-hours number, however, for true medical emergencies you would be advised to call 911 or your fertility doctor for an immediate medical need.
+We provide an after-hours number, however, in the case of a true medical emergency you are advised to call your fertility doctor or 911 for immediate assistance.

 Has the agency been involved in any lawsuits or legal disputes?